camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual.md

 Before starting with the self-managed single JAR setup, consider evaluating your deployment platform options (Kubernetes / Docker) based on your familiarity with these platforms.
 Self-managing your deployment requires a solid understanding of infrastructure, networking, and application management.
 If you prefer a simpler and more managed solution, you may want to explore [our SaaS offerings](https://camunda.com/platform/).
 SaaS can significantly reduce maintenance efforts, allowing you to focus on your core business needs.

-## Limitations
+## Considerations

-- The focus is on the orchestration cluster.
-This includes the single JAR compromised of Identity, Operate, Optimize, Tasklist, and Zeebe, as well as the Connectors runtime.
+- This overview page focuses on deploying the [orchestration cluster](/self-managed/reference-architecture/reference-architecture.md#orchestration-cluster), the single JAR compromised of Identity, Operate, Optimize, Tasklist, and Zeebe, as well as the Connectors runtime.
+Web Modeler and Console deployments are not included.
 - General guidance and examples focuses on **unix** users, but can be adapted by Windows users with options like [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or included `batch` files.
-- The deployment of `Optimize` is still based on the old architecture and must run on a single node.
+- The Optimize importer is not highly available and must only run once within the whole setup.

 ## Architecture